 - Caravan Parks

 There are a wide range of option for those on a self drive holiday whether with a caravan, camper van, motor home or a tent!
 My advice is to check out Douglas Shire Council’s website for recommendations!

 Seafood, seafood and more seafood!
-The obvious first choice in Port Douglas for lunch and/or dinner has to be a seafood platter or the ‘catch of the day.’
+The obvious first choice for lunch and/or dinner has to be a seafood platter or the ‘catch of the day.’

 There are Japanese, Mexican, Italian and Spanish restaurants in town as well as some fast food options available on Macrossan Street.

-There is the prerequisite Irish Bar in Port Douglas which has good food and a great atmosphere!
+There is the prerequisite Irish Bar which has good food and a great atmosphere!
 Try Paddy’s Irish Pub and Grill which can be found at 8 Macrossan Street.

-The Port Douglas Yacht Club is a popular dining option for families and couples (locals and visitors alike) in Port Douglas.
-Enjoy your meal with great views over the the Dickson Inlet.
+The Port Douglas Yacht Club is a popular dining option for families and couples (locals and visitors alike).
+Enjoy your meal with great views over the Dickson Inlet.

 In the summer expect heavy rainfall but beautifully warm seas (hot and palmy).
 Between May and October sunny days are the norm and the humidity has diminished (calm and balmy).

-- It gets very busy in town in the school holiday months so make sure to book ahead!
+- It gets very busy in town in the school holiday months (particularly July) so book ahead!

-- Make sure to pack the strongest insect repellant you can find!
+- Pack the strongest insect repellant you can find!

 - This is crocodile country – be aware and stay safe.

-- If you decide to use the Daintree ferry have cash with you to pay for it (the ferry runs daily from 6 am to midnight)
+- If you decide to use the Daintree ferry it now accepts cards as well as cash (the ferry runs daily from 6 am to midnight)